 It can take a longer to obtain a copy of a long-form birth certificate, but both the long form and short form are officially certified and valid.
 If you are not sure which version best applies to your situation you can contact your local government branch, like city hall, for further information.

-Once a baby is born both a Certificate of Live Birth, and a baby's birth certificate are issued.
-The Certificate of Live Birth is an unofficial document which serves is primarily for data entry purposes, and cannot be used as a replacement for a birth certificate.
+Once a baby is born both a Certificate of Live Birth, is issued.
+The Certificate of Live Birth is an document which serves is primarily for data entry purposes, and cannot be used as a replacement for a birth certificate.

 The Certificate of Live Birth documents that a birth took place and that a human being has entered the world.
 It includes:

 Once the hospital record is created, the Certificate of Live Birth is sent to the vital records office, where it is used to create and issue a Birth Certificate.